-Measure Baseline Most recent data Commentary Result Year Increased participation of adults in sport and physica l activity • · Original measures: Adults with zero days of physical activity per week 51.9% Not available Original measures were drawn directly from Sport England's Active People survey.
-This At least 30 mins of physical activity per week 10.5% Not available was replaced in 2015 by the Active Lives At least 5 x 30 mins of physical activity per week 11.5% Not available survey, from which the new measures are drawn.
-The change in survey methodology New measures: means that recent results for most original Inactive (no physical activity) 28.6% 32.4% 2015/16 measures are unavailable.
-Insufficiently active (1-20 mins activity per week) 18.8% 13.5% 2015/16 Active (150-599 mins of physical activity per week) 30.6% 32.3% 2015/16 Active (600+ mins of physical activity per week) 22.1% 21.8% 2015/16 Other measures Child obesity rate 18.1% 17.1% 2014 Adult obesity rate (Swale Borough) 30.2% 30.9% 2014 Swale CCG 24.1% East Kent Coastal CCG Satisfaction with sport and leisure facilities 49% 60% 2015/16 Taken from Sport England's Local Sport Profile Quality accreditations secured: Quest at Leisure Centres 2 2 2016 Green Flags 2 2 2016 Quality Coast Award / Blue Flags 2 2 2016 Blue Flag replaced Quality Coastal Award

-Club Mark 58 52 2013 Adults regularly volunteering to deliver sports and physical activity at least an hour a week 6.2% 10.1% 2012/14 Active People survey for 2014/16 insufficient response to provide result Sports Leaders identified 250 250 2011/12 County programme ended in 2012 Sports Makers recruited 120 1,015 2013 Kent only total provided - National Join In campaign replaced post-Olympic volunteer programme
+Most recent data nt data Measure Baseline - Result Year commentary Increased participation of adults in sport and physical activity l activity Original measures: Adults with zero days of physical activity per week At least 30 mins of physical activity per week At least 5 x 30 mins of physical activity per week 51.9% 10.5% 11.5% Not available Not available Not available Original measures were drawn directly from Sport England's Active People survey.
+This was replaced in 2015 by the Active Lives survey, from which the New measures: Inactive (under 30 mins activity per week) Fairly Active (30 - 149mins of activity per week) Active (150+ mins of activity per week) 23.9% 14.7% 61.4% Not available Not available Not available 2015/16 2015/16 2015/16 new measures are drawn.
+The change in survey methodology means that recent results for most original measures are unavailable.
+Other Measures Child obesity rate Adult obesity rate (Swale Borough) 18.1% 30.2% 17.1% 30.9% 24.1% 2014 2014 Swale CCG East Kent Coastal CCG Satisfaction with sport and leisure facilities 49% 60% 2015/16 Taken from Sport England's Local Sport Profile Quality accreditations secured: Quest at Leisure Centres Green Flags Quality Coast Award / Blue Flags Club Mark 28 28 5 5 5 25 25 25 2016 2016 2016 2013 Blue Flag replaced Quality Coastal Award Adults regularly volunteering to deliver sports and physical activity at least an hour a week 6.2% 10.1% 2012/14 Active People survey for 2014/16 insufficient response to provide result Sports Leaders identified Sports Makers recruited 250 120 250 1,015 2011/12 2013 County programme ended in 2012 Kent only total provided - National Join In campaign replaced post-Olympic volunteer programme

-Current Situation

-Swale Context
+Current Situation Swale Context

 - Swale is made up of countryside, coastal and urban areas and has 3 distinct parts: Faversham, Sittingbourne and Isle of Sheppey plus a large rural hinterland. - Swale is the third most deprived local authority area in Kent. - The population is estimated to increase from 142,528 to 158,961 by 2025, most notably the 65+ age group.
 This ageing population is likely to increase the need for different and more accessible low impact sport and leisure provision.
-Keeping this ageing population active will help to prevent high-cost health conditions. - There are pockets of severe deprivation, with 18 neighbourhoods amongst the most deprived nationally; 14 of these are located on the Isle of Sheppey. - 23.1% of children are currently living in poverty, significantly worse than the national average of 19.2. - In the Census 2011 92.9% of Swale's residents classify themselves as White British, 2.6% as White Other, 0.6% as White Irish, 1.2% Mixed/multiple ethnicity, 1.2% as Asian/Asian British and 1.0% Black/African/Caribbean/Black British.
+Keeping this ageing population active will help to prevent high-cost health conditions.

+- There are pockets of severe deprivation, with 18 neighbourhoods amongst the most deprived nationally; 14 of these are located on the Isle of Sheppey.
+23.1% of children are currently living in poverty, significantly worse than the national average of 19.2. - In the Census 2011 92.9% of Swale's residents classify themselves as White British, 2.6% as White Other, 0.6% as White Irish, 1.2% Mixed/multiple ethnicity, 1.2% as Asian/Asian British and 1.0% Black/African/Caribbean/Black British.
 The diversity of the borough is increasing.